jin/create-bazel-workspace/README.md

 For example, if you want `go` and `scala`, run

 ```
-$ $GOPATH/bin/create-bazel-workspace go scala
+$ create-bazel-workspace go scala
 ```

 The default output directory is named `bazel-workspace`.

 ## Layers

 A *layer* contains the following:

-- `WORKSPACE`: Specifies external dependencies and configurations
+-  Minimal example that makes use of the layer's rulesets (e.g. `android_binary` and `android_library` for the `android` layer).
+This example is available as a top level target `//:<layer>_example` in the generated workspace.
-- `BUILD.bazel`: Specifies the top level BUILD file content
+- `WORKSPACE`: Specifies the WORKSPACE content
-- `loads.bzl`: Specifies the load statement to be prepended to the BUILD file
+- `BUILD.bazel`: Specifies the top level BUILD file
-- `post_create.txt`: Further instructions for setting up a layer after `create-bazel-workspace`
+- `loads.bzl`: Specifies the load statement to be prepended to the top level BUILD file
-- TODO: Minimal example that makes use of the layer's rulesets (e.g. `android_binary` and `android_library` for the `android` layer)
+- `post_create.txt`: Further instructions for a layer after `create-bazel-workspace`

 When you specify multiple layers, files in each layer will be appended to the `base` layer sequentially.